 Imagine a robot at home trying to reach for a bottle of water from the back of a cluttered fridge for a disabled person.
 The research community has mainly focused on prehensile manipulation and on approaches that treat the environment as a static one that prevents the robot from interacting with other objects.
 The real-world, however, is governed by physics and if we want robots to get into our environments and become useful we need to make them physics aware and allow them to interact with other objects.

 My research focuses on non-prehensile physics-based manipulation in clutter and deals with this kind of challenging problems where the robot needs to reason how and which objects to push out of the way to make space to reach for a goal object in a cluttered environment like a fridge or a shelf.
 This problem is extremely hard for today's robots and autonomous solutions are suffering from long planning times and low success rates for hard instances of the problem.
-We recognise that humans are experts in this context and we have a great intuition of how to perform these actions in a split of a second, yet we cannot explain how we can make these decisions.
+We recognise that humans are experts in this context and we have a great intuition of how to perform these actions in a split second, yet we cannot explain how.
 My research focuses on Human-In-The-Loop systems and leverages the human intuition to accelerate the performance of robots in manipulating cluttered environments with minimal human effort.